 The home has been preserved and furnished with period furniture and artifacts, some of which belonged to the Menard family.
 A privy constructed in the "poteau-sur-solle" (post-on-sill), using vertical logs that are mortised to foundation sills, is on the Site, as well as a reconstructed brick smokehouse, a stone spring house and a kitchen herb garden.
 It has been placed on the National Register of Historic Places and is designated as a National Historic Landmark.

-Visiting hours are year round, Wednesday - Sunday, 9am - 5pm, except major holidays.
 There is no admission fee to visit the Pierre Menard home, but donations are appreciated.
+See website for current days and hours.

 Pierre Menard Home Historic Site